Welcome to the Sexual Assault Support Service - supporting survivors of sexual assault in Southern Tasmania

 This service can be used by anyone who has experienced sexual abuse, their family or support people, and other professionals assisting people who have experienced such abuse.
 People can access this service directly on 6231 0044 or 6231 1811 during business hours or be referred by other services.

-SASS also offers referrals to other services; group sessions; community education and professional training sessions; student programs within schools; art therapy and dance programs for young clients; information (pamphlets, books and other resources relevant to coping with any traumatic event); a library; and support with legal, medical or other professionals and systems.
+SASS also offers referrals to other services; group sessions; community education and professional training sessions; student programs within schools; information (pamphlets, books and other resources relevant to coping with any traumatic event); a library; and support with legal, medical or other professionals and systems.

 SASS also works towards the elimination of sexual violence through media and awareness raising campaigns and participation on State and National Committees.

-All our services are government-funded and provided free of charge!
+SASS services are government-funded and provided free of charge.

-SASS receives ongoing funding from the Tasmanian Department of Health and Human Services through the Supported Accommodation Assistance Program.
+SASS receives funding from the Tasmanian Department of Health and Human Services